helium/HIP/0062-poc-witness-ip-check.md

 [summary]: #summary

 Prevent spoofing by checking each witness's IP address against the beacon's IP address and other witnesses' IP addresses, while still allowing witnesses sharing the same IP address as the beacon to be considered valid under specific yet rather accessible conditions.
-Additionally, prevent spoofing farms from hiding their miners behind VPNs by heavily restricting the use of VPNs on Helium hotspots.
+Additionally, prevent spoofing farms from hiding a miner's IP behind a VPN by heavily restricting the use of VPNs on Helium hotspots.

 # Motivation
 [motivation]: #motivation